-This award is offered at Bronze (Year 9), Silver (Year 10) and Gold (Year 12) level).
+This award is offered at Bronze (Year 9), Silver (Year 10) and Gold (Year 12) Levels.
 There are four aspects: developing a skill, a physical activity, volunteering, and organising, taking part in and leading an expedition.
-At Gold level students also have to take a substantial residential project.
+At Gold Level students also have to take a substantial residential project.
 Students develop their confidence, teamwork, resourcefulness, resilience and communication skills.
 The award is highly valued by employers.
 Further details can be found here: https://www.dofe.org

 National Citizen Service (NCS)

 All Year 11 students are encouraged to take part in the National Citizen Service– a challenge designed to help young people develop skills for employment and for life.
 The programme runs in the summer holiday after students have completed their GCSE, or when students are in year 12.
 Like the Duke of Edinburgh Award referred to above, taking part in NCS enhances students’ CVs, university applications and employability skills.
 Further details can be found here: www.ncsyes.co.uk/

 The careers programme is evaluated in several ways:

 - Analysis of school’s destinations data for Year 11 and Year 13 students, with focus on ensuring the fewest number of students possible are NEET (not in education, employment or training).